awsdocs/amazon-rds-user-guide/doc_source/USER_ReadRepl.md

 + ****terminated** \(MariaDB, MySQL, or PostgreSQL only\)** – Replication is terminated\.
 This occurs if replication is stopped for more than 30 consecutive days, either manually or due to a replication error\.
 In this case, Amazon RDS terminates replication between the primary DB instance and all read replicas\.
 Amazon RDS does this to prevent increased storage requirements on the source DB instance and long failover times\.

   Broken replication can affect storage because the logs can grow in size and number due to the high volume of errors messages being written to the log\.
 Broken replication can also affect failure recovery due to the time Amazon RDS requires to maintain and process the large number of logs during recovery\.
++ ****terminated** \(Oracle only\)** – Replication is terminated\.
+This occurs if replication is stopped for more than 8 hours because there isn't enough storage remaining on the read replica\.
+In this case, Amazon RDS terminates replication between the primary DB instance and the affected read replica\.
+This status is a terminal state, and the read replica must be re\-created\.
 + ****stopped** \(MariaDB or MySQL only\)** – Replication has stopped because of a customer\-initiated request\.
 + ****replication stop point set** \(MySQL only\)** – A customer\-initiated stop point was set using the [mysql\.rds\_start\_replication\_until](mysql_rds_start_replication_until.md) stored procedure and the replication is in progress\.
 + ****replication stop point reached** \(MySQL only\)** – A customer\-initiated stop point was set using the [mysql\.rds\_start\_replication\_until](mysql_rds_start_replication_until.md) stored procedure and replication is stopped because the stop point was reached\.